oils-for-unix/oils/doc/hay.md

 ## Usage: Interleaving Hay and Oil

 Why would you want to interleave data and code?
-There are several reasons, but one is to naturally express **variants** of a configuration.
+One reason is to naturally express variants of a configuration.

-### Why?
-Build and Service Variants

 Here are some examples.

 **Build variants**.
 There are many variants of the Oil binary: